The end of my first forestry job, the end of summer and the end of my marriage- Then

 Jumping back to high school for a summer bike ride-Then

-I think the ride happened in the early part of summer after my girlfriend had gone off to a summer language training class at UC Santa Cruz.
+I think the ride happened early in the summer, after my girlfriend had left for a summer language training class at UC Santa Cruz.
 The perfect day for the ride came on a Saturday.
-There was high fog, a standard part of the summers in the Bay Area.
-There was very little wind, and very cool temperatures.
-It was pretty much a spur of the moment thing.
+There was high fog, a standard part of the summer in the Bay Area.
+There was very little wind and very cool temperatures.
+It was pretty much a spur-of-the-moment thing.
 I left.
 I figured I would go as far as I could.
 If I had to turn back, I would just turn back.
-I do not think I mentioned to anyone I was going to do this ride.
+I do not think I mentioned to anyone that I was going to do this ride.
 I did not even take any water or snacks.
 There were no cell phones then, but I doubt I would have had one if they had existed.
 I was on my own.

-I had challenged myself to a close to 50-mile ride, with hills- and made it with no stops, and no support, no water.
+I challenged myself to a close to 50-mile ride with hills and made it without stopping, with no support, and with no water.
 And I could not tell anyone I had done it.
 I have driven the same route since then.
 I still see riders around the lake.
-But now, they ride in groups.
-They have water bottles I did not even know might exist back then.
+But now, they rode in groups.
+They had water bottles that I did not even know existed back then.
 They have helmets.
 And they have a ride up the hills to the lake before they get on their bikes.
-I did not see any bikes along the route I had taken except those that were on a flatbed trailer.
-It was interesting that it is still a popular destination, but also interesting that no one I saw anyway, made the trip the way I did.
+I did not see any bikes along the route I had taken, except those on a flatbed trailer.
+It was interesting that it is still a popular destination, but also interesting that no one I saw, anyway, made the trip the way I did.

 If I had grown up in this current time instead of the ’60s, maybe my life would have become more centered on riding.
-But, when I was doing this, even though there had been an interest in youth fitness since the days of President Kennedy, bike riding had not taken off yet.
+But when I was doing this, even though there had been interest in youth fitness since the days of President Kennedy, bike riding had not yet taken off.
 At least with the people I knew.
-I had no role models that thought it was anything exciting.
-They just used bikes to ride across town until they could drive, and then for the most part the bikes were forgotten.
+I had no role models who thought it was anything exciting.
+They just rode bikes across town until they could drive, and then, for the most part, the bikes were forgotten.
 My bike (a close to 10-year-old Raleigh Grand Prix at the time) was way too heavy for any serious riding, even by the standards of that day.
 Now, it is a classic, but still a heavy classic.
 I saw one almost exactly like it at an antique show a few years ago.
-I was almost tempted to buy it just to have one I could use for spare parts.
+I was almost tempted to buy it just to have one on hand if I needed spare parts.

 Walking by myself, and never alone- Now